-1 Project Name Owner Housing Assistance - Rehab / Demo / Homebuyer - CDBG Target Area City Wide Goals Supported Rehabilitation of Existing Owner-occupied Units Acquisition Existing Units, Homebuyer Downpayment Code Enforcement, Slum and Blight Needs Addressed Rehabilitation of Existing Units Acquisition of Existing Units Code Enforcement Funding CDBG: \$547,191 Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very-low, low- and moderate -income households and special needs populations.
-Provide direct programs including: major rehabilitation/reconstruction 1 annually; minor repairs 20 annually (health/safety concerns and handicap accessibility), volunteer clearance/demolition funding, and homebuyer down- payment assistance funding.
-Includes approximately \$19,500 in program income which the City anticipates will be available for this project.
-Addresses the priorities of Rehabilitation of Existing Units, Demolition of Dilapidated units (Code Enforcement, slum/blight); down-payment assistance (acquisition), and program delivery, in Bryan's 2021 AAP.
-21 projects expected.
-Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities 21 households of very low-, low- and moderate-income households/families will benefit from these proposed activities, including 12 of these being households for elderly and disabled, including those of various races and ethnicities Location Description To be determined.
+1 Project Name Owner Housing Assistance - Rehab / Demo / Homebuyer - CDBG Target Area City Wide Goals Supported Rehabilitation of Existing Owner-occupied Units Acquisition Existing Units, Homebuyer Downpayment Code Enforcement, Slum and Blight Needs Addressed Rehabilitation of Existing Units Acquisition of Existing Units Code Enforcement Funding CDBG: \$546,985 Provide funding and/or technical assistance to improve and increase affordable housing stock for very-low, low- and moderate -income households and special needs populations.
+Provide direct programs including: major rehabilitation/reconstruction 1 annually; minor repairs 30 annually (health/safety concerns and handicap accessibility), volunteer clearance/demolition funding, and homebuyer down-payment assistance funding.
+Includes approximately \$35,000 in program income which the City anticipates will be available for this project.
+Addresses the priorities of Rehabilitation of Existing Units, Demolition of Dilapidated units (Code Enforcement, slum/blight); down-payment assistance (acquisition), and program delivery, in Bryan's 2022 AAP.
+Minimum of 31 projects estimated.
+Target Date 9/30/2023 Estimate the number and type of families that will benefit from the proposed activities 31 households of very low-, low- and moderate-income households/families will benefit from these proposed activities, including 4 of these being households for elderly and disabled, including those of various races and ethnicities Location Description To be determined.
 Planned Activities Activities will provide up to 21 households housing assistance in the form of: infrastructure, new development, rehabilitation/replacement, handicap accessibility, minor repair, down payment assistance, acquisition, or demolition, and staff and other related costs necessary to carry out CDBG program activities for housing activities.
 2 Project Name Rehabilitation of Existing Units, Owner-occupied - HOME Target Area City Wide Goals Supported Rehabilitation of Existing Owner-occupied Units

-Needs Addressed Rehabilitation of Existing Units Funding HOME: \$226,787 Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very-low, low- and moderate -income households and special needs populations.
-Provide direct programs including: major rehabilitation/reconstruction 1 annually; (health/safety concerns and handicap accessibility), volunteer clearance/demolition Funding includes approximately \$75,000 in program income which the City anticipates will be available for this project.
-Addresses the priority of Rehabilitation of Existing Units and Demolition of Dilapidated units (Code Enforcement, slum/blight); and program delivery, in Bryan's 2021 AAP.
-2 projects expected.
-Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities 2 households of very low-, low- and moderate-income households/families will benefit from these proposed activities, including 1 of these being households for elderly or disabled, including those with of various races and ethnicities.
+Needs Addressed Rehabilitation of Existing Units Funding HOME: \$326,490 Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very-low, low- and moderate -income households and special needs populations.
+Provide direct programs including: major rehabilitation/reconstruction 1 annually; (health/safety concerns and handicap accessibility).
+Funding includes approximately \$75,000 in program income which the City anticipates will be available for this project.
+Addresses the priority of Rehabilitation of Existing Units (Code Enforcement, slum/blight); and program delivery, in Bryan's 2022 AAP.
+2 projects estimated.
+Target Date 9/30/2023 Estimate the number and type of families that will benefit from the proposed activities 2 households of very low-, low- and moderate-income households/families will benefit from these proposed activities, including 1 of these being households for elderly or disabled, including those with of various races and ethnicities.
 Location Description To be determined.
-Planned Activities Activities will provide up to 2 households housing assistance in the form of: infrastructure, new development, rehabilitation/replacement, handicap accessibility, or demolition, and staff and other related costs necessary to carry out HOME program activities for housing activities.
-3 Project Name Acquisition of Existing Units: Homebuyer Down-payment - HOME Target Area City Wide Goals Supported Acquisition Existing Units, Homebuyer Downpayment Needs Addressed Acquisition of Existing Units Funding HOME: \$60,000 Description Down Payment assistance will be provided by assisting households to determine eligibility of the program including the application and counseling regarding purchasing of a home.
-10 households are projected to receive HOME down payment assistance and the program provides for program delivery of staff oversight of each activity in Bryan's 2021 AAP .
+Planned Activities Activities will provide up to 2 households housing assistance in the form of: infrastructure, new development, rehabilitation/replacement, handicap accessibility, and staff and other related costs necessary to carry out HOME program activities for housing activities.
+3 Project Name Production of Affordable Units: Rental Housing / CHDO - HOME Target Area City Wide Goals Supported Production of Affordable Units, Rental Housing Needs Addressed Production of Affordable Units Funding HOME: \$65,298 Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very-low, low- and moderate -income households and special needs populations.
+CHDO activities address production of affordable units, and program delivery.
+Development of 1 affordable rental unit expected every 2 years.